davood-dorostkar/CPP/Tutorial/Language-Advanced/Memory.md

 (*c).getLength();
 ```

-This syntax is weird; so in C++ we have the arrow operator `->` which does the same thing and is better syntax:
+This syntax is weird; so in C/C++ we have the arrow operator `->` which does the same thing and is better syntax:

 ```cpp
 Cube *c = new Cube;